 Ever wonder what to do with yourself upon waking in the wee hours of the morning?
 Here are some ideas from five spiritual advisors...

 Most people don’t think of waking up in the middle of the night as a good thing.
-But, as a recent article in the June/July 2017 issue of Mysterious Ways magazine showed, the late night and early morning hours can actually be a very spiritual time.
+But the late night and early morning hours can actually be a very spiritual time.
 In fact, God might be waking you up at night for a reason.

 So how can you make the most of the nighttime and early morning hours?
 Here’s what 5 experts had to say…